-- (c) The licensee shall not be required to provide the disclosure prior to the visit as required by subdivision (a) if the patient is unconscious or otherwise unable to comprehend the disclosure or sign the receipt pursuant to subdivision (b) and a guardian or health care surrogate is unavailable to comprehend the disclosure or sign the receipt.
-In such an instance, the licensee shall disclose her or his status as soon as either the patient can comprehend the disclosure and sign the receipt or a guardian or health care surrogate is available to comprehend the disclosure and sign the receipt. - (d) Section 4935 shall not apply to subdivision (a) or (b). - (e) By July 1, 2018, the committee shall develop a standardized format for listing the following information pursuant to subdivision (f): - (1) The listing of the causes for probation alleged in the accusation, the statement of issues, or the legal conclusions of an administrative law judge. - (2) The length of the probation and the end date. - (3) All practice restrictions placed on the licencee by the committee. - (f) By July 1, 2018, the board shall provide the information listed in subdivision (e) as follows: - (1) To an inquiring member of the public. - (2) On any board documents informing the public of probation orders and probationary licenses, including, but not limited to, newsletters. - (3) Upon availability of a licensee's BreEZe profile Internet Web page on the BreEZe system pursuant to Section 210, in plain view on the BreEZe profile Internet Web page of a licensee subject to probation or a probationary license.
+- (2) The visit occurs in an emergency room and the licensee who will be treating the patient during the visit is not known to the patient until immediately prior to the start of the visit. - (d) Section 4935 shall not apply to subdivision (a), (b), or (c). - (e) By January 1, 2018, the board shall develop a standardized format for listing the following information pursuant to subdivision (f): - (1) The listing of the causes for probation alleged in the accusation, the statement of issues, or the legal conclusions of an administrative law judge. - (2) The length of the probation and the end date. - (3) All practice restrictions placed on the licensee by the board. - (f) By January 1, 2018, the board shall provide the information listed in subdivision (e) as follows: - (1) To an inquiring member of the public.

+- (2) On any board documents informing the public of probation orders and probationary licenses, including, but not limited to, newsletters. - 19 (3) Upon availability of a licensee's BreEZe profile Internet 20 Web page on the BreEZe system pursuant to Section 210, in plain 21 view on the BreEZe profile Internet Web page of a licensee subject 22 to probation or a probationary license.